 14. Critical Thinking- What if instead of memorizing a bunch of information related to history and government, our children poured their energy into applying the information to current issues of justice and welfare in our society?
 What if they brainstormed about the current needs of their community and how to meet them.
 What if they read books in a way that would provoke a change in the way they think and act instead of as a precursor for answering loads of comprehension and vocabulary questions?
 Philosophy-foundation.org

 15. Higher education– Through online platforms like Coursera, Udemy, Skillshare, EdX, etc. kids have access to university-level work in primary school (if they choose).
-Through dual-enrollment programs (in the US), students can take college courses (for free) starting at 16 and knock out 2 years worth of “general education classes” then transfer into a university.
-They can choose to work towards building a traditional transcript and sit for traditional exams, or they can create personalized online portfolios (in the form of a website) that encompass years of authentic learning experiences and skills mastered.
+Through dual-enrollment programs (in the US), or college courses in the UK, students can take college courses (for free) starting at 16 and knock out 2 years worth of classes, then transfer into a university.
+They can choose to work towards building a traditional transcript and sit for traditional exams, or they can create personalized portfolios that encompass years of authentic learning experiences and skills mastered.
 And of course there are all the jobs today (Google, Pixar, Facebook, Southwest Airlines (yep, your pilot) and on, and on) that do not even require a university degree.
 If they are hoping to go into medicine, engineering, or law, they will need that higher education and will be willing to work hard to earn it.
-With college debt being the way it is, though, and no guarantee of a job after graduating, my kids know that they will have to make a great case for a college education.
+With university debt being the way it is, though, and no guarantee of a job after graduating, my kids know that they will have to make a great case for a university education.

 16. Finding their passion- The question I often ask my kids is, “What are you learning about who God has made you to be?”
 There is something unique about how each child is wired.
 I believe that this has been instilled in them before they were even born.
 We can help them discover those gifts, talents, and passions and provide them with the resources to develop those gifts so they can share them with the world.
 My 9 year-old son came to me not long ago and asked if I could find some resources on storytelling.
 He also loves to draw.
 I told him that if he likes to draw and tell stories, he might like to learn about animation.
 He took off and has been learning about Pixar (at Khan Academy) and DreamWorks and has been playing with some basic animation software.
 He also has his eye on a pretty pricey Wacom Cintiq tablet (thanks Uncle Mark) .